- 505km / 316 miles

 30km / 19 miles – 65% Off Road.
 Overnight camp by Palungtar.
 Meal/s included: B, L & D

 Ride from Palungtar to Gorkha.
 Starting the day with some climbing we then enjoy some excellent off road trails in the morning followed by a tarred road climb up to Gorkha after lunch.
 The busy roadhead town of Gorkha is a hive of activity and the hub that is the town’s bus station is well worth a wander through.
-Time permitting, we may visit the historic Durbar (Fort) perched high above the town.
+If time allows we’ll visit the historic Durbar (Fort) perched high above the town.

 50km / 31 miles – 60% off road.
 Overnight in Gorkha in a hotel.
 Meal/s included: B, L & D